isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-the-land-the-national-archives-of-singapores-map-collection.md

 Cadastral maps are drawn up by state land-use authorities to document and demarcate parcels of physical property claimed by different property owners.
 These maps are used to establish property boundaries and legal claim over property as well as to estimate land values and assess property tax.[^2] As cadastral maps were traditionally used by the government to aid the tax collection process. they were sometimes referred to as "revenue maps".
 There are currently about 3,300 cadastral maps in the NAS collection.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/Maharaja_of_Johore_Cairn_Estate.jpg)
-<div style="background-color: white;">Cadastral Map: An 1887 map showing the boundaries of the Cairn Hill Estate owned by the Maharaja of Johor. <i>Survey Department, courtesy of National Archives of Singapore</i></div>
+<div style="background-color: white;">Cadastral Map: An 1887 map showing the boundaries of the Cairn Hill Estate owned by the Maharaja of Johor. <i>Survey Department, courtesy of National Archives of Singapore.</i></div>

 #### **HYDROGRAPHIC CHARTS**

 These are sea navigation charts used by mariners to sail through open or near-shore waters.
-Such charts display features such as soundings (the depth of water at a given location), shoal waters. lights, key landmarks such as lighthouses and buoys. harbour approaches and anchorages, a compass rose to orientate the map and other information to aid navigation.
-Such maps are termed "charts" as they are not only meant to be looked at, but are also used as working material to be marked up by navigators in the course of their work.
+Such charts display features such as soundings (the depth of water at a given location), shoal waters, lights, key landmarks such as lighthouses and buoys, harbour approaches and anchorages, a compass rose to orientate the map and other information to aid navigation.
+Such maps are termed “charts” as they are not only meant to be looked at, but are also used as working material to be marked up by navigators in the course of their work.
 There are presently about 700 hydrographic charts in the NAS collection.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/20120001543_021_HC000528.jpg)
 <div style="background-color: white;">Hydrographic Chart: A modern hydrographic chart for small-craft navigating the waters around Singapore.
 Batam and Bintan islands.
 1993. <i>Port of Singapore Authority. courtesy of National Archives of Singapore. </i></div>